11/1/2021

 Dan Fannin

 Thanks.
 Good morning.
-So, I know there's a lot of moving parts as we think about expenses for next year, but maybe, Matt, if you could give us a framework to think about fiscal 22 in terms of either the transactions, maybe on a core basis, we can think about expense growth.
-Or if you want to talk about them together, that would be helpful.
+I know there's a lot of moving parts as we think about expenses for next year, but maybe, Matt, if you could give us a framework to think about fiscal 22 in terms of either X the transactions, maybe on a core basis, we can think about expense growth, or if you want to talk about them together, that would be helpful.

 speaker

 Yeah, sure.
-So, including, including Lexington, assuming that we close March 31 or around that date, April 1, say, I would just take the numbers we provided and the margin we provided and just divide it by two.
+So including Lexington, assuming that we close March 31 or around that date, April 1, say, I would just take the numbers we provided and the margin we provided and just divide it by two.
 Well, sorry, the margin won't be divided by two, but the revenue and EBITDA would be divided by two.
 Just assume that's added in.
-So, putting that aside, on a standalone basis for the first quarter first, because obviously we're very early to give guidance for the year, but for the first quarter, excluding performance fees, we would expect our revenue to be approximately flat for the quarter and expenses to be down in the low single digits, let's say.
+So putting that aside, on a standalone basis, for the first quarter first, because obviously we're very early to give guidance for the year, but for the first quarter, excluding performance fees, we would expect our revenue to be approximately flat for the quarter and expenses to be down in the low single digits, let's say.
 Because as you know, we do have some run rate expenses rolling through from last year from the merger related synergies.
-So we've got that, we've got that happening.
+So we've got that happening.
 So I think I would say that all else remain equal.
-If markets remain stable, we expect our adjusted operating rebel to remain at current levels and adjusted operating expenses to be down low single digits compared to the fourth quarter.
+If markets remain stable, we expect our adjusted operating level to remain current levels and adjusted operating expenses to be down low single digits compared to the fourth quarter.
 This is all excluding performance fees.
-As you know, we have had elevated performance fees for the last two quarters with 102 million in the third quarter and 69 in the fourth quarter.
-And obviously that does vary.
-I would, in terms of modeling on that one, I think there's been a little bit of confusion around how to think of that.
-I would just think of half of that being, and the other half being not comp.
-So, the other half coming to the parent, if that's helpful.
+As you know, we have had elevated performance fees for the last two quarters with $102 million in the third quarter and $69 million in the fourth quarter.
+Obviously, that does vary.
+In terms of modeling on that one, I think there's been a little bit of confusion around how to think of that.
+I would just think of half of that being on and the other half being not comp.
+So the other half coming to the parent, if that's helpful.

 speaker